-'''

-tianshou.utils.net.discrete.sample_noise(model: torch.nn.modules.module.Module) \rightarrow

-'''

-Sample the random noises of NoisyLinear modules in the model.
+tianshou.utils.net.discrete.sample\noise(model: torch.nn.modules.module.Module) $\rightarrow$ bool Sample the random noises of NoisyLinear modules in the model.

+unipie the random hoises of ivorsyllinear modules in the moder.

 Parameters model - a PyTorch module which may have NoisyLinear submodules.